Andrea has a background in astrology, Myers Briggs, and pop culture with expertise in relationships and dating.

 Your friend might have recently started acting strange around you.
 Maybe you have a crush on him, and now you’re wondering if he likes you too.

-Who among us hasn't had a crush on a friend?
-It's about as common as rain in Seattle.
+Who among us hasn’t had a crush on a friend?
+It’s about as common as rain in Seattle.
 We develop feelings for strangers and friends alike.
-It's better to go with the flow then make too big of a deal out of it.
+It’s better to go with the flow than make a deal out of it.

 Signs a Friend Has a Crush on You